12 Era of Bad Feelings

 Aaron Burr, by John Vanderlyn, 1802, New York Historical Society

 Suffice it to say, Jefferson dropped Burr from the VP ticket in 1804.
 Yet, given what came next, it’s surprising that Burr’s duel with Hamilton is what he’s most known for.
 The bitter ex-vice president, now wanted for murder in New Jersey, purportedly tried to blunt American expansion by starting a new empire carved out of Spanish territory and (hopefully) rebellious Kentucky and Virginia, and including New Orleans.
 Worse, he conspired with James Wilkinson, Senior Officer of the Army, equivalent today to Army Chief of Staff — a man of whom future president Teddy Roosevelt said, “In all our history, there is no more despicable character.”
 That’s a stinging insult considering Benedict Arnold’s treachery in the Revolutionary War.
 Wilkinson served in the Continental Army during the Revolution and even led successful campaigns in the St. Lawrence Valley during the War of 1812 that comes after this story.
-Yet, after his death, transcripts revealed that for much of that time this dirtbag was an agent of the Spanish Crown, conspiring against the U.S.
+Yet, after his death, transcripts revealed that for much of that time Wilkinson was an agent of the Spanish Crown, conspiring against the U.S.

 James Wilkinson, by Charles Willson Peale, 1796, Independence National Historical Park Collection, Philadelphia